sts10/sts10.github.io/_posts/2023-01-29-sorting-words-alphabetically-rust.markdown

 }
 ```

-Now, Tidy uses this `count_characters` every time it needs to get the length of a String, as a standard.
+Now, Tidy diligently uses this `count_characters` function every time it needs to get the length of a String, as a standard.
+Hurray for standardizations!

 ## A real-world test

 Remember earlier when I slyly referred to [the French BIPS--039 list](https://github.com/bitcoin/bips/blob/master/bip-0039/french.txt) as an example of a French word list?
 Let's return to it now as a sort of real-world test of Tidy's new worldliness.

 As per [the BIP-0039 specification](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki#wordlist), this list needs to be normalized using the NFKD form.
-We also want it to sort these French words properly.
+It should also, presumably, alphabetize the French words correctly.

 As a test of our new version of Tidy, let's run the list through Tidy, doing an NFKD normalization and a sort using the French locale.
-If we got everything right, the list should come out exactly the same as it came in (on the assumption that the BIPS list is correctly normalized and correctly sorted, which seems pretty safe).
+If we got everything right, **the list _should_ come out exactly the same as it came in** (on the assumption that the BIPS list is correctly normalized and correctly sorted, which seems like a pretty safe assumption).

 So, using our two new options, we run: `tidy -z nfkd --locale fr -o bip-0039/french.txt --force bip-0039/french.txt`.

 Lo and behold, git detects no change in the list after running this command.
-This confirms to me that Tidy (a) normalizes to NFKD correctly, and (b) it sorts French words correctly.
+This confirms to me that Tidy (a) normalizes to NFKD correctly, and (b) sorts French words correctly, when given `fr` as a locale.

 ## Try it yourself

 All these changes described above are present in [Tidy version 0.2.82](https://github.com/sts10/tidy/releases/tag/v0.2.82).
 Please [open an issue on the Github repo](https://github.com/sts10/tidy/issues) if you find an issue!